tellor-io/telliot-core/README.md

 # Development Status

 ## Rough roadmap & spec
-### due October 1st:
+### by Nov 1st:
-- ✔️ cli interface
-- ✔️ off-chain data getter & database
-- ✔️ data submitter
-- profit calculator
+- test with TellorX rinkeby deployment
+- publish to PyPI

 ### later:
 - tipping, voting, disputing
 - gui for data feed and submitter

 ## Setup & usage
-Here's how to report the price of ETH in USD to the oracle on the Rinkeby test network.
+Here's how to report the price of BTC in USD to the oracle on the Rinkeby test network.
 #### 1. download package
 ```
 pip install telliot